 Lead executing agency: Ministry of Environment and Tourism (MET)

 Overall term: 2017 to 2020

-The project is being implemented jointly by GIZ and Namibia’s Ministry of Environment and Tourism (MET), in cooperation with other ministries and non-governmental actors.
-The project involves activities at local, regional and national levels.
-To achieve its objectives the project focuses on three main areas:
+The project is being implemented jointly by MET and GIZ, in cooperation with other ministries and non-governmental organisations.
+The project involves activities at local, regional and national level.
+In order to achieve its objectives, it focuses on four main areas.

 - Integration of environmentally relevant Sustainable Development Goals (SDGs set out in the 2030 Agenda) into national development planning

 Many of the 17 internationally agreed Sustainable Development Goals and their targets are relevant to environmental policies in Namibia.
 The project supports the partners to break down global goals to the national level and to determine suitable indicators to measure their achievement.
 The project analyses the potential for and obstacles to sustainable development, and develops recommended actions for the national Sustainable Development Advisory Council.
 This includes an exchange of experiences with the German Council for Sustainable Development.

 - Strengthening environmental management (Strategic Environmental Assessment and Environmental Impact Assessment)